 By Susan Landers, MD

 Together with her husband of thirty-eight years, she raised three children, one son and two daughters.
 Her story underscores the plight of a hard-working physician mother, one which is universal to all working mothers.
 She intended to be a perfect mother, but three small children and full-time work proved her otherwise.
 Each chapter weaves together her motherhood experiences with stories of her professional challenges.
-Also, described the benefits of participating in a “Healing the Healers” physician couples’ support group.
-She endured the trials of relocating to a new NICU and settling into a new city seven years into her career with three children under the age of seven.
+She found benefit from participating in a “Healing the Healers” physician couples’ support group.
+Susan endured the trials of relocating to a new NICU in a new city seven years into her career, while caring for three children under the age of seven.

 This change produced new opportunities and a late career advancement into breastfeeding medicine.
 At the end of her career, the author is older and wiser, but very tired.
 She grew weary of suffering babies and became hardened to medical mistakes.
 She also grew intolerant of deviant clinical practice patterns and unnecessary complications.
 Her personal experience with burnout is illuminated, and some antidotes are offered.
 After retirement she gained perspective on her life as a physician and a mother, recognizing each as its own virtuous endeavor.